autowarefoundation/autoware/ros/src/computing/planning/decision/packages/decision_maker/README.md

 /decision_maker/state_overlay|jsk_rviz_plugins/OverlayText|Current state as overlay_txt.
 /state/stopline_wpidx|std_msgs/Int32|Index of waypoint for the vehicle to stop.
 /decision_maker/target_velocity_array|std_msgs/Float64MultiArray| Array of target velocity obtained from final_waypoints.
+/stop_location|autoware_msgs/VehicleLocation|Feedback to fms on the `/state_stop_order_wpidx` topic.
+It contains the index that the vehicle sill stop and the id of the lane_array that the vehicle is using at the time.

 ## State Description